Driving in Fuerteventura & Top 3 Driving Routes Around The Island

 A day of beach hopping while driving along the southern coast of Fuerteventura

-No visit to Fuertevetura would be complete without seeing the amazing beaches in the Jandia peninsula.
+No visit to Fuerteventura would be complete without seeing the amazing beaches in the Jandia peninsula.

 You can stop in Costa Calma, then head over to the most famous beach of them all: Sotavento Beach - especially Playa Barca.
 You see it on almost every postcard of Fuerteventura, with its unique tidal lagoon.